NoodlemanD/balena-sound-plexamp-trial/docs/05-audio-interfaces.md

 ### Supported DACs

-These are the DACs that are known to work with balenaSound.
-If you have trouble setting one up, please reach us at our [forums](https://forums.balena.io/) where we'll gladly help you troubleshoot the issue.
-Please **do not** create new GitHub issues for supported DACs unless you've been instructed to do so by our forums support agents.
+These are the DACs that are known to work with IoTSound.

 | DAC Name                                     | BALENA_HOST_CONFIG_dtoverlay |
 | -------------------------------------------- | ---------------------------- |